olenakhom/freeletics-technical-assignment/README.md

 Method driver.getContextHandles returns set of all available views in the app, and method driver.getContext() returns current view.
 4. Locators should be taken via Browser for Web view.
 5. Locators should be taken via UI Automator Viewer for Native view.
+6. App installation is required on mobile device
 ```
 And if it was a native app?
 ```